 - Use your equity in residential property: Residential property such as a house, unit or block of land is excellent security for a loan.
 It can be accurately valued and sold quickly in the event of a default.
 Commercial properties are difficult to value and take a long time to sell, therefore tend to have higher interest rates.

-- Use 100% secured loans: If your loan is not completely secured, then the rate will be much higher or the loan may be declined.
-If you are borrowing more than 90% of a residential property or 70% of a commercial property then your loan poses a very high risk.
+- Use 100% secured loans: If your loan isn’t completely secured then the rate will be much higher or the loan may be declined.
+If you’re borrowing more than 90% of a residential property or 70% of a commercial property then your loan poses a very high risk.
 We can only assist with secured business loans.